mrajan88/Assignment2-2015/README.md

 Design Principles

-1. Feedback - Buttons let the user know when they are pressed, and a loading sign shows up while the data is loading.
+1. Feedback - Buttons let the user know when they are pressed, and loading spinners show up while the data is loading.

 2.